Sign Up for my FREE email series

 Frequently Asked Questions

-Q: What does the parent prep work look like?
+Q: What does the prep work look like?

-A: The Parent Prep Work was designed for you to spend 10-20 minutes learning, reflecting, thinking and examining yourself based on the conversation topic.
+A: The Prep Work was designed for you to spend 10-30 minutes learning, reflecting, thinking and examining yourself based on the conversation topic.
 If you have more time, I recommend digging deeper.
-This helps you prepare to lead the conversation with your family.
+This helps you prepare to lead the conversation and keep it on topic.

 Q: When should I have each conversation?

-Q: What’s the ideal age range for these conversations?
+Q: Parent/Teen Challenge: what’s the ideal age range for these conversations?

 A: Middle school and high school age children.
 It depends on a number of things, of course, like the experience your family has with diversity and their maturity level.
 If your children are younger but you want to join, I encourage it.
 You can always try these conversations with friends and other family members too.
 If your children are grown, please join.
 It is never too late to start talking about race with your children or anyone for that matter.